Pakistan Records 566 Cases of COVID-19

 Punjab

-On Saturday, authorities reported no new deaths due to COVID-19, sustaining fatalities at 2,229.
-The province conducted 12,735 tests, raising confirmed cases to 98,941 with 77 new infections.
-Meanwhile, its recoveries have increased by 104 to 95,295.
-There are now 1,417 active cases of the virus in the province.
+On Monday, authorities reported 1 new death due to COVID-19, raising fatalities to 2,231.
+The province conducted 9,528 tests, raising confirmed cases to 99,219 with 91 new infections.
+Meanwhile, its recoveries have increased by 107 to 95,421.
+There are now 1,567 active cases of the virus in the province.

 Sindh